MajdHemud/MajdAbuHmoud/README.md

 <br/>

-## Rapidfire
+## Some Things About Me 😁:
-- 🔭 I’m currently working on [Promptopia](https://github.com/MajdAbuHmoud/project_promptopia)
+- 🔭 I’m currently working on [Promptopia](https://github.com/MajdAbuHmoud/project_promptopia).

-- 🌱 I’m currently learning NextJS, refine, Supabase, and Material UI
+- 🌱 I’m currently learning NextJS, refine, Supabase, and Material UI.

-- 📝 I regularly write articles on [hashnode](https://mecvino-coding.hashnode.dev) and [dev.to](https://dev.to/m3cv1no)
+- 📝 I regularly write articles on [hashnode](https://mecvino-coding.hashnode.dev) and [dev.to](https://dev.to/m3cv1no).

-- 💬 Ask me about React, NextJS, Passage, and Material UI
+- 💬 Ask me about React, NextJS, Passage, and Material UI.

-- 📫 How to reach me majd.sami1996@gmail.com
+- 📫 How to reach me majd.sami1996@gmail.com.

 - 💎 Treasures: Kindle, Graphics Tablet, [my nerd stuff](https://mecvino-coding.hashnode.dev/nerd-stuff).

 - 💻 Coding Environment: Vs Code with GitHub Dark theme + Music or Podcasts 🎧 + Spanish Latte ☕.

 - 💬 Favourite Quote: If you are working on something that you really care about, you don't have to be pushed.
 The vision pulls you - Steve Jobs.

 - ⚡Fun facts: I do yummy Lattes, and love Chinese food 😋.
 <br/>
 ## Languages and Tools
 <div align="center">
 <a href="https://reactjs.org/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/react-original-wordmark.svg" alt="React" height="25" /></a>